If you’re a business owner, you know that having a product line is essential to your success.

 A product line manager supervises the process by regularly tracking market data and conducting customer surveys and focus group discussions.

-These tasks give a product manager valuable insights into how customers perceive their products and how they can improve upon the products.
+These tasks give a product manager valuable insights into how customers perceive their products and how they can improve them.

 Product line managers must also track internal changes such as logo redesigns, packaging overhauls, and brand name changes.